-- Breath - some diseases, like kidney failure and diabetes, can cause a change in breath.
+- Breath: Some diseases, like kidney failure and diabetes, can cause a change in the smell of an animal's breath.

-- Flatulence - is the odor on your dog, or from your dog?
-Flatulence, or "gas" may indicate a dietary or intestinal problem.
+- Flatulence: Passing "gas" may indicate a dietary or intestinal problem.
 Some flatulence is normal, but if this is regularly occurring, please see your veterinarian.
 A change in diet may fix the problem, but there may also be a more serious issue.

 In addition to the health issues listed above, problems related to anal glands/sacs are perhaps the most common cause of persistent doggie odor.
 Anal sacs are two small scent-sacs in the area of the anus.
 These are a type of "marking" glands.